-Flow Description The rate at which network packets are being received by Oracle from Client applications.
+Flow Description Executions The rate per second of calls (both user and recursive) that executed SQL statements.
+The rate at which network packets are being received by Oracle from Client applications.
 Received packets When this icon's color is yellow, clicking it displays text that describes the deviations that triggered this display, along with a representation of the rate at which Oracle is encountering network packet errors.
-Sent packets The rate at which network packets are being sent from Oracle to Client applications.
-When this icon's color is yellow, clicking it displays text that describes the deviations that triggered this display, along with a representation of the rate at which Oracle is encountering network packet errors.
+The rate at which network packets are being sent from Oracle to Client applications.
+Sent packets When this icon's color is yellow, clicking it displays text that describes the deviations that triggered this display, along with a representation of the rate at which Oracle is encountering network packet errors.